 “Okay, we have a zillion egg yolks, two bowls, we will both make a bowl.
 First, whisk the egg yolks and lemon juice together until the mixture is thickened.”

 I could do it in a blender, but I want her to get the experience of observing the sauce develop.

 “Perfect, now, the bowls in a double boiler, continue to whisk like crazy.
 The eggs can’t get too hot or we’ll have scrambled yellows.
 Now we drizzle in melted butter and whisk until the sauce is thickened and doubled in volume.”

 “See it blow up?
-Now, take it off the heat and in cayenne and salt.
+Now, take it off the heat add cayenne and salt.
 Now just cover and keep it in a warm spot.
-If the sauce gets too thick, we can a few drops of warm water before serving.”
+If the sauce gets too thick, we can add few drops of warm water before serving.”

 She peers down into her bowl, looks up at me.